Q1. Which vaccines are available in Qatar?

 A. There is no evidence, and no theoretical reason, that any of the vaccines can affect the fertility of women or men.
 People of reproductive age should get a COVID-19 vaccine when they receive their invitation, including people who are trying to have a baby or thinking about having a baby in the near future.

 Q19.
 What is a booster COVID-19 vaccine dose?

-Q20.
-Who is eligible for the booster dose?
+Q21.
+Who is currently eligible to receive a COVID-19 vaccine booster dose?

 A. Primary Health Care Corporation (PHCC) now offers COVID-19 vaccine booster doses to individuals after six months from receiving their second COVID-19 vaccine dose.

 Q22.
 What is the process to make an appointment for a COVID-19 vaccine booster dose?